Rain 2: Reception

 From October 2003 to February 2004, the album sold 166,731 copies in South Korea.
 In 2021, "How to Avoid the Sun" was ranked at number 62 in Melon and newspaper Seoul Shinmun's list of top 100 K-pop songs of all time, with critic Jung Min-jae praising "Rain's rich emotional performance" and wrote that it was through this work that solidified his career as a singer.

 Accolades

+Promotion and live performances

+Rain promoted "How to Avoid the Sun" on South Korean music programs such as Music Camp (former version of Show!
+Music Core) and Music Bank from October 2003 to January 2004.
+He additionally performed it on Yoon Do-hyun's Love Letter on November 21, at the 2003 Mnet Music Video Festival on November 27, and the 24th Blue Dragon Film Awards on December 11.